-Analog modelling of inversion in asymmetric half-graben basins shows features similar to those observed in Pyramiden, demonstrating a potential relationship between weak, early syn-rift sedimentary deposits and segments of basin-bounding faults (Buiter and Pfiffner, 2003, their figure 6a).
-Notably, in presence of weak, syn-rift sedimentary rocks in basin-edge fault-blocks, newlyformed shortcut shear zones or faults (McClay, 1989) may branch off preexisting inverted basin-bounding normal faults, and ramp up into the weak, syn-rift sedimentary strata, potentially using décollement levels to accommodate contraction.
+Analog modeling of inversion in asymmetric half-graben basins shows features similar to those observed in Pyramiden, demonstrating a potential relationship between weak, early syn-rift sedimentary deposits and segments of basinbounding faults (Buiter and Pfiffner, 2003, their Fig. 6a).
+Notably, in the presence of weak, syn-rift sedimentary rocks in basin-edge fault blocks, newly formed shortcut shear zones or faults (McClay, 1989) may branch off preexisting inverted basin-bounding normal faults and ramp up into the weak, syn-rift sedimentary strata, potentially using décollement levels to accommodate contraction.
 Buiter and Pfiffner (2003) further argue that basement blocks experience much less contraction-related rotation along preexisting normal faults.
-Thus, a possible scenario for the early Cenozoic tectonic history of the Billefjorden Fault Zone in Pyramiden might involve the formation of a shortcut shear zone or fault along an inverted portion of the Billefjorden Fault Zone at depth, branching off and ramping upwards into, weak, coal- and coaly shale-dominated syn-rift sedimentary rocks of the Billefjorden Group, forming bedding-parallel décollements (Phillipson, 2003, 2005; Molinda, 2003; Elizalde et al., 2016) and east-dipping, backward-dipping duplexes (Figure 3b).
+Thus, a possible scenario for the early Cenozoic tectonic history of the Billefjorden Fault Zone in Pyramiden might involve the formation of a shortcut shear zone or fault along an inverted portion of the Billefjorden Fault Zone at depth, branching off and ramping upwards into weak, coaland coaly-shale-dominated syn-rift sedimentary rocks of the Billefjorden Group, forming bedding-parallel décollements (Phillipson, 2003, 2005; Molinda, 2003; Elizalde et al., 2016) and east-dipping, backward-dipping duplexes (Fig. 4b).

-Alternatively, early Cenozoic reverse reactivation/overprinting of the potentially upwardflattening Balliolbreen Fault (if present at all in Pyramiden; see section 5.3) might have triggered the development of a décollement within and of a fault-bend hanging wall anticline (e.g., the Kuqa Fold Belt in northwestern China; Wang et al., 2013; Izquierdo-Llavall et al., 2017) above uppermost Devonian-Mississippian coals, e.g., in Reindalspasset (Figure 4g).
-In this scenario, backward-dipping duplexes and décollements in uppermost Devonian-Mississippian coals-coaly shales may have acted as a roof décollement decoupling uppermost Devonian-Permian strata from (Lower-lowermost Upper) Devonian rocks, passively thrusting the former over the latter (Bonini, 2001).
-Through this process, the length of the roof sequence (uppermost Devonian-Permian sedimentary strata) remains essentially the same, whereas the length of the floor sequence (Lowerlowermost Upper Devonian rocks of the Andrée Land Group and Mimerdalen Subgroup) decreases through intense folding (Bonini, 2001).
-This may (partially) explain the significant differences of deformation between folded Lower-lowermost Upper Devonian of the Andrée Land Group/Mimerdalen Subgroup (Vogt, 1938; Harland et al., 1974; Piepjohn et al., 1997; Michaelsen et al., 1997; Michaelsen, 1998; Piepjohn, 2000), strongly sheared uppermost Devonian-Mississippian strata of the Billefjorden Group (Figure 3b), and poorly deformed to gently tilted uppermost Devonian-Permian strata of the Billefjorden and Gipsdalen groups in central Spitsbergen (e.g., Braathen et al., 2011) without a short-lived episode of Ellesmerian contraction in the Late Devonian.
+Alternatively, early Cenozoic reverse reactivation or overprinting of the potentially upward-flattening Balliolbreen Fault (if present at all in Pyramiden; see Sect.
+5.3) might have triggered the development of a décollement within and of a fault-bend hanging wall anticline (e.g., the Kuqa Fold Belt in northwestern China; Wang et al., 2013; Izquierdo-Llavall et al., 2017) above uppermost Devonian-Mississippian coals, e.g., in Reindalspasset (Fig. 5g).
+In this scenario, backwarddipping duplexes and décollements in uppermost Devonian-Mississippian coals-coaly shales may have acted as a roof décollement decoupling uppermost Devonian-Permian strata from (Lower-lowermost Upper) Devonian rocks, passively thrusting the former over the latter (Bonini, 2001).
+Through this process, the length of the roof sequence (uppermost Devonian-Permian sedimentary strata) remains essentially the same, whereas the length of the floor sequence (Lower Devonian to lowermost Upper Devonian rocks of the Andrée Land Group and Mimerdalen Subgroup) decreases through intense folding (Bonini, 2001).
+This may (partially) explain the significant differences of deformation between folded Lower Devonian to lowermost Upper Devonian of the Andrée Land Group and Mimerdalen Subgroup (Vogt, 1938; Harland et al., 1974; Piepjohn et al., 1997; Michaelsen et al., 1997; Michaelsen, 1998; Piepjohn, 2000), strongly sheared uppermost Devonian-Mississippian strata of the Billefjorden Group (Fig. 4b), and poorly deformed to gently tilted uppermost Devonian-Permian strata of the Billefjorden and Gipsdalen groups in central Spitsbergen (e.g., Braathen et al., 2011) without a short-lived episode of Ellesmerian contraction in the Late Devonian.
 The lack of uppermost Devonian-Mississippian coals and coaly shales of the Billefjorden Group directly on top of folded Lower (-lowermost Upper?)
-Devonian sedimentary rocks above the mine entrance in Pyramiden may suggest that uppermost Devonian-

-Mississippian coals-coaly shales were too thin or too localized (syn-rift?) to allow décollements to ramp all the way up to the mine entrance or that early Cenozoic Eurekan contraction-transpression was too mild to form a complete ramp-anticline (assuming that the Balliolbreen Fault is present in Pyramiden) with roof décollement over Lower Devonian sedimentary rocks (e.g., Faisal and Dixon, 2015).
+Devonian sedimentary rocks above the mine entrance in Pyramiden may suggest that uppermost Devonian- Mississippian coals-coaly shales were too thin or too localized (syn-rift?) to allow décollements to ramp all the way up to the mine entrance or that early Cenozoic Eurekan contraction-transpression was too mild to form a complete ramp-anticline (assuming that the Balliolbreen Fault is present in Pyramiden) with roof décollement over Lower Devonian sedimentary rocks (e.g., Faisal and Dixon, 2015).